NickBot-dev/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a bunch of additional users and attempt to log into client-1 with one of the users
+Create additional normal users and login to client-1 with one of the new users.
+Login to the DC-1 VM as a Domain Admin.
+Open PowerShell_ise as an administrator.
+Create a new File and paste the contents of the script into it.
+Run the script and observe the accounts being created.
+When finished, we open Active Directory Users and Computers (ADUC) and observe the accounts in the appropriate OU,　(_EMPLOYEES).
+Attempt to log into Client-1 with one of the new Non-Administrative accounts.
 </p>
 <br />